 Concussion is a brain injury and can be caused by a direct or indirect hit to the player's head or body.
-Concussion typically results in an immediate onset of short lived signs and symptoms.
-However, in some cases, the signs and symptoms of concussion may evolve over a number of minutes or hours or even days.
+Concussion typically results in an immediate onset of shortlived signs and symptoms.
+However, in some cases, the signs and symptoms of concussion may evolve over several minutes or hours or even days.
 Concussion must be taken extremely seriously as there is potential for catastrophic brain injury with children and adolescents at most risk.

-This document sets out the GAA, LGFA and Camogie Association Guidelines in relation to Concussion Management.
+This document sets out the Camogie Association, GAA and LGFA Guidelines in relation to Concussion Management.
 The following recommendations are not protocols or a clinical standard of care.